FastSurfer-CC: A robust, accurate, and comprehensive framework for corpus callosum morphometry: Results

 To validate that our method can find group differences, we perform the previously introduced statistical analysis, comparing Huntington's disease patients with controls.
 We use CCSeg and FastSurfer-CC methods end-to-end to generate thickness profiles (as they are the only methods with this capability) and other corpus callosum measures.
 We show a plot with corrected p-values in Figure~\ref{fig:thickness_comparison}.
 While only 6 of 100 thickness values show significant effects for CCseg ($p<0.05$, dark red in Fig.~\ref{fig:thickness_comparison}), our method finds significant effects in 57 of 100 values.

-The Hofer-Frahm sub-segmentation yields no significant effects when using CCSeg for segmentation and post-processing ($p>0.05$ for each sub-segment).
-Using FastSurfer-CC however, we find significant changes in the isthmus ($p<0.05$, second posterior segment), which is the region that also shows the most significant changes in CC thickness (see Fig.~\ref{fig:thickness_comparison}).
-With our shape aware sub-division method (still using sub-segments defined by Hofer-Frahm) the significance of this finding increases (from $p\approx0.04$ to $p\approx0.01$).
+The Hofer-Frahm sub-segmentation yields no significant effects when using CCSeg for segmentation and post-processing ($p>0.05$ for each sub-segment). \R{R:grammar_fix_and_HD_interpretation}\defquotedtext{Q:grammar_fix_and_HD_interpretation}{The sub-segmentation by FastSurfer-CC, however, shows significant changes in the isthmus area ($p<0.05$, second posterior segment), aligning with changes in CC thickness (see Fig.~\ref{fig:thickness_comparison}) and previous work~\autocite{di2012multimodal}.} When using our shape-aware subdivision method instead of the standard Hofer-Frahm scheme (while maintaining sub-division ratios), the significance of this finding increases (from $p\approx0.04$ to $p\approx0.01$).

 Furthermore, our model provides an extensive library of measures of corpus callosum shape.
 The average thickness, for example, shows the expected highly significant difference using our method ($p<0.0001$), but not for CCSeg ($p\approx0.42$) using the same statistical model as above.
-Other measures only provided by our method also show significant differences: CC volume ($p<0.001$), total CC perimeter ($p<0.01$), CC circularity ($p<0.01$), and the length of the intercallosal line ($p<0.05$).
+Other measures only provided by our method also show significant differences: CC volume at 5 mm width ($p<0.001$), total CC perimeter ($p<0.01$), CC circularity ($p<0.01$), and the length of the intercallosal line ($p<0.05$).
 We find no significant differences for the total CC area on the mid-sagittal plane ($p\approx0.27$), the CC curvature (bend of the intercallosal line, $p\approx0.39$) and the CC index ($p\approx0.87$).
-We show an overview of these effects in Figure~\ref{fig:effect_sizes}.
+We show an overview of these effects in Figure~\ref{fig:effect_sizes}. \R{R:HD_interpretation}\defquotedtext{Q:HD_interpretation}{These findings align with the previously known~\autocite{rosas2010altered, di2012multimodal} atrophy of the corpus callosum during HD progression.
+Local changes in CC thickness, especially in the posterior CC section were also observed by~\cite{rosas2010altered, di2012multimodal} and can serve as an early indicator of white matter demyelination damage in pre-clinical HD.}